The Gauge Structure of Double Field Theory follows from Yang-Mills Theory: Introduction

 In the following we will show, to cubic order in fields, that this progam can indeed be realized, with the gravity theory being DFT.
 This requires working with a particular formulation of Yang-Mills theory and a subspace of ${\cal K}\otimes \bar{\cal K}$ corresponding to states satisfying the level-matching constraints of closed string theory.
 These features are directly motivated from the string theory origin of the double copy structure: the KLT relations between open string and closed string scattering amplitudes.
 As such, it is natural to suspect that string field theory (SFT) is the appropriate framework to make double copy manifest.
 Concretely, we will use an SFT inspired formulation of Yang-Mills theory with auxiliary fields so that all kinetic terms always come with a $\B$, and gauge fixing amounts to setting some auxiliary fields to zero.
 In BV language this formulation is known as non-minimal and can also be derived from the quantization of a worldline theory.
 We will then show that the $C_{\infty}$-algebra structure induces the (cubic truncation of the) $L_{\infty}$-algebra of DFT:

-where the notation indicates the subspace of level-matched states.\footnote{See also \cite{Borsten:2021hua} for a homotopy algebra approach to double copy, including the $C_{\infty}$ structure of the kinematic algebra.
-However, the doubling procedure outlined in \cite{Borsten:2021hua} appears to be quite different.}
+where the notation indicates the subspace of level-matched states.\footnote{A homotopy algebra approach to double copy was also developed in \cite{Borsten:2021hua}, but the outlined doubling procedure appears to be quite different.
+See also \cite{Escudero:2022zdz, Reiterer:2019dys} for closely related applications.}

 As a vector space, (\ref{DFTkinematic}) contains precisely the required objects to encode DFT.
 In particular, the doubling of coordinates of DFT is automatic and not imposed: given an algebra ${\cal K}$ of functions of $x$ and an independent algebra $\bar{\cal K}$ of functions of $\bar{x}$ the tensor product is a space of functions of $(x,\bar{x})$.
 This is a special case of the general relation that the tensor product of vector spaces ${\rm Fun}(M)$ of functions on a manifold $M$ and functions on a second manifold $\bar{M}$ yields, under certain topological assumptions, the algebra of functions on $M\times \bar{M}$: